RCC Institute of Information Technology: Organization and Administration

 The institute is currently headed by Prof. (Dr.) Ashok Mondal as the principal and Prof.(Dr.) Ajoy Kumar Ray (Padmashri) who has been given the responsibility of chairing the RCCIIT society by the Department of Higher Education, Government of West Bengal.

 Academics

 Admissions

-Admission to the undergraduate B.Tech. courses is done through the WBJEE or Joint Entrance Examination JEE MAIN.
+Admission to the undergraduate B.Tech. courses is done through the WBJEE or JEE MAIN.
 Postgraduate admissions are done on the basis of ranks in national entrance examinations like GATE or the state level examination PGET conducted by MAKAUT, WB.

 Admission for second year B.Tech courses is through Lateral Entry Scheme.
 The interested candidate should have Diploma in Engineering or Technology with at least 60% marks from any AICTE recognized Polytechnic Institute.